ofgot/CVUT/README.md

 # CVUT
-ZAL(Introduction to programming).
-Here I post my homeworks from 1 semester at CVUT.
-Mainly contain python.
+ZAL (Introduction to programming).
+Mainly contain python exercises.
+Include exercises with different types of sorting, binary search tree and Dijkstra's algorithm implementation + work with recursion and implementation of some games(black-jack, lucky-tickets).